 .
 Meanwhile in West Germany

 , the laws made it relatively easy for Russians to gain citizenship there too, provided that they were able to prove German descent (like e.g. the aforementioned Volga Germans).
 The situation in today's united Germany is similar.

 It is therefore not surprising that German characters appear a fair bit in Russian literature, especially from the earlier periods.

 These characters are often portrayed in the stereotypical German manner - humourless

 and the Great Patriotic War

 tends to colour Russian perceptions of Germans, as can be seen by Communist propaganda.
-Whereas Americans may be depicted as fat capitalists, Germans don't even get to be human.
+Whereas Americans may be depicted as fat capitalists, Germans are imperialistic brutes and monsters.
 Surprisingly (or maybe not

 ), this was strictly limited to wartime media, and even in WWII official propaganda encouraged differentiating between Those Wacky Nazis